Notice of Pre-AIA or AIA Status

 Claims 9, 20 and 24 contain limitations that are substantially equivalent to the limitations of claim 5 and are therefore rejected under the same basis.

-Per claim 7, LAZAR et al teach the interactive live streaming method according to claim 6, further comprising, after sending the invite message to the first client: receiving a Hypertext Transfer Protocol (HTTP) reply message sent from the first client (paras 0016, 0073, 0114, 0118-119, 0121, 0152, 0161—streaming a modified WebRTC stream in response HTTP API request and response, accepted invitations to provide the live broadcast streaming).
+Per claim 7, LAZAR et al with HUMPHRIES teach the interactive live streaming method according to claim 6, LAZAR et al further teach the method further comprising, after sending the invite message to the first client: receiving a Hypertext Transfer Protocol (HTTP) reply message sent from the first client (paras 0016, 0073, 0114, 0118-119, 0121, 0152, 0161—streaming a modified WebRTC stream in response HTTP API request and response, accepted invitations to provide the live broadcast streaming; HUMPHRIES: para 0118—messages in JAVA or PHP HTML).

 Claim 22 contains limitations that are substantially equivalent to the limitations of claim 7 and are therefore rejected under the same basis.

-Per claim 2, LAZAR et al teach claims, as applied above, and duration of the broadcasting, time delay between when a viewer requests a stream and when the viewer begins viewing it (paras 0087, 0150-153), yet fail to explicitly teach the interactive live streaming method according to claim 1, wherein the sending the RTC reply message to the second client according to the invite message comprises: sending the RTC reply message to the second client in response to a remaining valid duration of the invite message being less than a first duration threshold.
+Per claim 4, LAZAR et al with HUMPHRIES teach claims, as applied above, and duration of the broadcasting, time delay between when a viewer requests a stream and when the viewer begins viewing it (paras 0087, 0150-153), yet fail to explicitly teach the “interactive live streaming method according to The interactive live streaming method according to wherein the sending the HTTP reply message to the second client according to the invite message comprises: sending the HTTP reply message to the second client in response to the remaining valid duration of the invite message being greater than or equal to a second duration threshold”.

-Claims 4, 17 and 19 contains limitations that are substantially equivalent to the limitations of claim 2 and are therefore rejected under the same basis.
+Claim 19 contains limitations that are substantially equivalent to the limitations of claim 4 and are therefore rejected under the same basis.

 Claim 23 contains limitations that are substantially equivalent to the limitations of claim 8 and are therefore rejected under the same basis.